-- Statway Modules 1 12 (Available for purchase at the bookstore) This includes all print materials for both Math 217 and Math 57, plus an access code for the online materials. - Statway Supplementary Algebra Worksheets (Available for purchase at the bookstore) - TI83/TI84 graphing calculator - Carnegie Pathways account: - o Log in to pathways.carnegiehub.org and create a new account - Request to be enrolled in the course with code '01PZ-2HHP' - o Your enrollment will be "pending" until approved by me.
-I will do this as soon as I can. - After you're approved to enroll, you will have a 4-week grace period to pay.
-You will use the access code provided with your print materials.
+- Statway Supplementary Algebra Packet: Available for purchase at the bookstore - TI83/TI84 graphing calculator - Creating your Carnegie Pathways account: Please do this immediately - Log in to pathways.carnegiehub.org and create a new account - Request to be enrolled in the course with code 'SZ65-V12Q' - O Your enrollment will be "pending" until approved by me.
+I will do this as soon as I can. - After you're approved to enroll, you have a 4-week grace period to pay.
+Use the access code provided with your print materials.
 Enter the access code in the place provided and press the "redeem code" button.
 Your access code will be valid for two years.